crcordeliers/fastCNV/README.md

 `fastCNV` is an R package that helps you detect, plot and analyse the putative Copy Number Variations (CNVs) in single cell (scRNA-seq) data or Spatial Transcriptomics (ST) data, including Visium HD.
 Built on `SeuratObject`, it is easily integrated into scRNA-seq or ST pipelines.

-*WARNING:* Project is still under construction and function usage may change.

 ## Installation

 To install fastCNV, run in R: